Department of English 3353

 The UW MFA program encourages cross-genre work.
 We ask all of our students to explore by taking a workshop outside of their primary genre, and our MFA Project and thesis design both invite you to work in multiple genres/hybrid genres if you wish.
 We also love working with writers who identify strongly with only one genre.
 We're flexible.
 For applicants interested in more than one genre, here are some guidelines: if you feel comfortable identifying a primary concentration for your application, then please send us a writing sample in that genre, and include in the personal statement a discussion of your secondary interests as well your primary one.
 If you wish to be considered in two primary areas of concentration, please contact the program directly for instructions regarding the writing sample.
 And if you work in a hybrid genre, please submit a writing sample that reflects your work and use your personal statement to explain your approach to genre.

-Four workshops (one workshop must be outside student's main genre); two courses in English; 2-4 elective courses (may include further workshops, English courses, or courses in any university department or program); the MFA Project; thesis.
+Four workshops (including cross-genre opportunities); one course in pedagogy; 3-5 elective courses (may include further workshops or courses in any university department or program); the MFA Project; thesis.
 A minimum of 40 credit hours are required for the degree.

 We encourage interdisciplinary exploration.
 For example, MFA students can minor in American Indian Studies or Gender and Women's Studies.
 An affiliation with the Helga Otto Haub School of Environment and Natural Resources enables MFA students to double major in creative writing and ENR.
 For more information on this major, see the ENR website.